LaraFB/3-ano/README.md

 ##### Sprint Review

 - Analysis: what was not done or what was added (Link to US or Task from the PB)
-  -Added:
+  - Added:
-    -US 10: As a student, I want to view the transaction history so that I can review my past financial activities.
+    - US 10: As a student, I want to view the transaction history so that I can review my past financial activities.
 [Story Points: M]
-      -Task 1: Design user interface to show trasaction history -Task 2: Create methods to view trasaction history
+      - Task 1: Design user interface to show trasaction history
+      - Task 2: Create methods to view trasaction history

 - Story Points: 2S+1M+2X+2H